extraterestra/appiumCucumberBDDTask/README.md

-# QA Automation - Native App
+# QA Automation: Appium - Android - Java - Cucumber BDD - Allure report

 * This is a Cucumber - Appium Framework for  Android devices